 - Review your budget monthly to see if you are on track to reach your goals.
 If adjustments need to be made, amend your budget and have the board approve a revision.

 Now let’s look at program design.

-Why should program design matter?
+Believe it or not, program design helps you avoid becoming a constipated nonprofit?
 It doesn’t seem like a critical part of the success of an organization right off the bat, but it is!
 Programs are often key to accomplishing the organization’s mission and tend to excite and engage the greater community.